 Attaching a Google Sheet to an email is a straightforward process.
-This introduction will guide you through the necessary steps.
+This guide will show you the basic steps to share your spreadsheet data.

 First, it's essential to ensure your Google Sheet is properly formatted for sharing via email.